mstoreytr/popular-movie-udacity/README.md

 The results are then displayed in a Recyclerview that uses a listadapter

-The dropdown in the top right corner can switch the view from "Most Popular" to "Highest Rated"
+The dropdown in the top right corner can switch the view to either "Most Popular", "Highest Rated", or "Your Favorites"

+Favorites are saved locally using Room

 Once a user clicks a item, the movie object is sent in an intent to a new screen to display detailed info like plot or rating.
+On the detail page there are also trailers that open in Youtube/Browser and a list of reviews.

 To handle network connection related errors, the ACCESS_NETWORK_STATE permission and ConnectivityManager are used to retry requests on network restoration